 Q: Who teaches the courses and when and where are they held?

 The courses are taught by volunteer instructors in conjunction with the Rhode Island Division of Fish & Wildlife.
 Courses are held at sportsmen's clubs, community centers and other public meeting places.
 Hunter and Bowhunter Education Courses are held in the evenings and on weekends throughout the year, with the majority of courses held in August, September and October.
-The Hunter Education course can also be completed online with an in-person testing compnenet for certification.
-An online Bowhunter course will be available beginning in July of 2016.
+The Hunter Education and Bowhunter Education courses can also be completed online with an in-person testing component for certification.

 Q: Is there a fee to take the courses?